RylandDeGregory/Blog/README.md

 # ryland.dev

-My personal blog using Hugo on Azure Storage Static Websites with Azure CDN.
+My personal blog built with Hugo on Azure Storage Static Websites and Azure CDN.
 Uses a customized version of the LoveIt theme.